 - List your required classes first, and then list your electives.
 Make four elective choices.
 If elective choices are filled and/or canceled, you will be assigned your alternate choice(s) based on the priority listing you designate.
 Counselors will review core class recommendations during one-on-one conferences. - Students planning to attend summer school will be pre-registered based on the next logical course sequence according to their spring schedule.
-If a student successfully completes their summer school course(s), the student's fall schedule may be changed when the summer school grades have been added to the student's transcript. - Seniors must apply for a reduced class load (shortened day) during course selection.
+If a student successfully completes their summer school course(s), the student's fall schedule may be changed when the summer school grades have been added to the student's transcript. - Seniors must apply for a reduced class load (shortened day) during Course Selection.
 Reduced class loads may not be approved after the school year begins.
-Only seniors that have passed all exams required for graduation will be permitted to apply for a reduced class load.
+Only seniors who have completed the ACT with Writing exam with a minimum score of 18 in English and 22 in Mathematics will be permitted to apply for a reduced class load.

-UNDERSTAND that you are expected to remain in the classes you have selected during course selection throughout the 2023 - 2024 school year.
-Exceptions will only be made when graduation requirements need to be met or for reasons governed through the schedule change policy (See page 13).
+UNDERSTAND that you are expected to remain in the classes you have selected during course selection throughout the 2024 - 2025 school year.
+Exceptions will only be made when graduation requirements need to be met or for reasons governed by the schedule change policy (See page 14).